-At the time, the flight crew had been in radio contact with air traffic controllers at the Irish Aviation Authority‘s North Atlantic Communications Centre at Ballygirreen in Co Clare to advise them of their situation.
+The crew of the Boeing 787-800 Dreamliner jet made contact with air traffic controllers at the Irish Aviation Authority’s North Atlantic Communications Centre at Ballygirreen in Co Clare to advise them of their situation.